falconre/falcon/README.md

 # Questions / Support

-* Documentation is available [here](https://files.reversing.io/falcon-docs/0.2.0/falcon/) for the tagged `0.2.0` release.
-Please run `cargo doc` for the latest documentation.
 * I write about Falcon on my [blog](http://reversing.io/).
 [Just posts about Falcon](http://reversing.io/tags/falcon/).
 * I am idling in irc.freenode.net#rust-falcon.
 * You can also find me in the Binary Ninja slack under the name "endeavor".